 Submitting a Paper

 Manuscripts should be submitted through our online submission system, Editorial Manager, at .
+(NB.
+If you are submitting an abstract summary from a congress, then please directly email it to the member of staff you have been in contact with about the abstract summary.
+Do not submit on Editorial Manager.)
 You will find help on how to register and step by step instructions on how to submit your paper, but if you have any problems please contact us ([email protected]).
 Once your paper has been successfully submitted it will be allocated a manuscript number.
 Please use this manuscript number in any future correspondence.

 Please ensure you have the following documents ready to upload before submitting your manuscript on Editorial Manager:

 - Title page – A single Word file containing the following information only: title of paper, names of all authors, authors’ affiliations (these should be linked to the authors’ names using a superscript number and should include the author’s name, position in their organisation, the organisation, and the organisation’s location), email addresses for all authors, identification of the corresponding author using an asterisk), and an abstract.
 The data included in this file will be used to populate information for you later in the submission process.